 So, I had to use a lot of guessing and gut feeling to make my decisions.
 But deep down, I felt that there had to be a better way to find good parenting guidance.

-After studying volumes of research, I came up with a strategy to handle my toddler’s tantrums and published it in my first parenting book.
-Turning Tantrums Into Triumphs became #1 Amazon Bestseller, and that started my journey in writing science-based parenting advice.
+After going through volumes of research, I came up with a strategy to handle my toddler’s tantrums and published it in my first parenting book.
+Turning Tantrums Into Triumphs became #1 Amazon Bestseller, and that sparked my journey in writing science-based parenting advice.

 Like most parents, I don’t have all the answers.
 But through my research, I hope to help parents create healthy and happy homes.
 I also want to help parents who’ve had a traumatic childhood break the cycle and do it differently with their own children.